 Citizen Promaster Diver Eco-Drive

-Perhaps the most important technological advantage of solar-powered watches is their ability to perform when called upon.
-This is why the Citizen Promaster Diver is a widely regarded choice among professional divers who don’t necessarily see themselves as “watch people”, but instead rely on high-performance equipment to keep them safe.
+Perhaps the most important technological advantage of solar-powered watches is their ability to perform when called upon — no winding or setting required and no unexpected dead batteries.
+This is why the Citizen Promaster Diver is a widely regarded choice among professional divers who don’t necessarily see themselves as “watch people,” but rely on their watch as yet another piece of high-performance equipment to keep them safe.
 The Eco-Drive version of the Promaster Diver is one of those tool watches that makes good sense, with its six-month power reserve and decade-long service intervals.
-It can be trusted to perform at a high level inside, while the external features include bold and easily legible hands and markers along with rock-solid bezel action.
+In addition to the technology packed inside, its external features include bold, easily legible hands and markers along with a rock-solid ratcheting bezel.

 Case Size: 44mm, Thickness: 12mm, Lug-to-Lug: 49 mm, Lug Width: 20mm, Water Resistance: 200 m, Movement: Eco-Drive E168, Crystal: Sapphire, Price: $221.50